lapistacherie/website/src/content/products/jar-collection/blueberries.md

     image: "blueberries-2.jpg"
 ---

 Jar contains Dried Blueberries.

 Blueberries are a nutritional powerhouse, offering an array of health benefits.
 They are low in calories, high in fibre and also rich in antioxidants.

-## Consumption and Storage
+## Consumption and Storage:

 Blueberries are for the zesty sweet connoisseur!
 Perfect health snack with your summer drink, Blueberries takes you on a voyage of gourmet perfection!

 Store in a cool and dry place.
 Refrigerate to extend the shelf life.